 |➕ Sleek design and great build quality||➖ Lacks SD card slot|

 - 11.6" HD UWVA anti-glare LED slim (1366 x 768)

 - Intel Celeron with Intel HD Graphics 400(1.6 GHz/2.48GHz, 2M cache)

 - 4 GB DDR3L-1600 SDRAM

 - Max Memory: 4 GB

 The best budget-friendly alternative to the MacBook Air

 CPU: Intel Celeron N3160 | Graphics: Intel HD Graphics 400 | RAM: 4GB | Screen: 14-inch FHD (1,920 x 1,080) display | Storage: 32GB SSD

 The MacBook Air from Apple is an impressive laptop, along with its impressively-high price.
 Thankfully, some options are just as impressive such as the Chromebook 14 from Acer.
+It has a Google operating system.
+It has a quad-core processor of Intel Celeron N3160.
 With its slick lines, the keyboard and touchpad work well enough to handle anything you put them through and while the display may not be the most attractive, it’s still a great example of full HD.
 Overall, the battery life on the Chromebook is impressive with up to 12 hours of life.